Admissions and Assessment

 Monthly Tuition

-Tuition is due on the first of each month and is payable online or by check.
+Tuition is due on the first through fifth of each month and is payable online or by check, credit card, or ACH withdrawal.

 Infants-Preschool

-For infants and preschool students, our assesments are aligned to follow the Colorado Early Learning and Development Guidelines.
+For infants and preschool students, our assessments are aligned to follow the Colorado Early Learning and Development Guidelines.
+The guidelines describe the development of infants, toddlers, and preschoolers.

-For birth to age three, the Guidelines describe the development of infants and toddlers and provide suggestions and guidelines for parents and other caregivers.
-Although the Guidelines identify specific indicators of growth and development that are typical for infants and toddlers at each age group, it is important to note that young children’s acquisition of skills and abilities is also widely variable.
-It is to be expected that infants and toddlers of the same age will develop particular skills at different rates.
+Although the Guidelines identify specific indicators of growth and development that are typical for infants, toddlers, and preschoolers at each age group, it is important to note that young children’s acquisition of skills and abilities is also widely variable.
+It is to be expected that children of the same age will develop particular skills at different rates.
 Each child will grow and develop at his or her own unique pace.

 Assessments